Replacement cost vs. actual cash value

 To determine an item's ACV, an insurance adjuster will start from the cost of replacing your damaged or stolen property and lower the value based on depreciation factors, such as age and wear and tear.
 The process will vary by insurer, but your adjuster may help you to understand the factors that go into it.

 What's the difference between replacement cost vs. actual cash value?

 Replacement cost value refers to the full cost to replace your items with new ones, while actual cash value refers to what your current items are worth in their depreciated state.
 For example, say you bought a couch for $3,000 five years ago, and now it's worth $1,500 due to age and wear and tear.
 If your couch is damaged in a covered loss, here's what you'll get, depending on if your coverage uses ACV or RCV:

 - Replacement cost value: If a new couch of similar make and model now costs $3,500, that's what you'll get to replace your damaged couch.

-You'll get $1,500 because that is your couch's actual value after five years of depreciation.
+- Actual cash value: You'll get $1,500 because that's your couch's actual value after five years of depreciation.